bestdani/msfs2blend/README.md

 Many of these can potentially be solved with future updates.
 * Some meshes cannot be imported (see TODO items in the source code).
 * No support for UV channel 2 for now.
-* No import of textures or material properties.
-* Some object translations and rotations seem not to be at the actual positions (probably a result of not yet supported parenting or bone imports and such).
+* Some object rotations seem to be wrong probably because they are animated with bones which is not supported by this importer for now.

 ## Community:
 Flight Sim Forums discussion: https://forums.flightsimulator.com/t/3d-livery-painting-on-the-msfs-models/257637